skycoin/skywire-testnet/testnet_rules.md

      </p>
 </div>

-### February

 - There is no waiting period at the moment

-#### Updates
 - The whitelist is updated on a monthly basis, meaning that we are whitelisting 200 applications each month.
-    - The numbers above are getting updated on a monthly basis as well

-#### Position
-    - There is no waiting period at the moment
+- Whitelist applications are being updated every couple days (up to a week in exceptions).

 #### View & change your data
     - Login to the [Skywire Whitelisting System](https://whitelist.skycoin.net) to: